astropy/astropy/docs/known_issues.rst

    :local:
    :depth: 2

-While most bugs and issues are managed using the `astropy issue tracker <https://github.com/astropy/astropy/issues>`_, this document lists issues that are too difficult to fix, may require some intervention from the user to workaround, or are due to bugs in other projects or packages.
+While most bugs and issues are managed using the `Astropy issue tracker <https://github.com/astropy/astropy/issues>`_, this document lists issues that are too difficult to fix, may require some intervention from the user to work around, or are caused by bugs in other projects or packages.

 Issues listed on this page are grouped into two categories: The first is known issues and shortcomings in actual algorithms and interfaces that currently do not have fixes or workarounds, and that users should be aware of when writing code that uses Astropy.
 Some of those issues are still platform-specific, while others are very general.
-The second category is common issues that come up when configuring, building, or installing Astropy.
+The second category is of common issues that come up when configuring, building, or installing Astropy.
 This also includes cases where the test suite can report false negatives depending on the context/ platform on which it was run.